 St HelensSheltered from winds on the East coast of Tasmania, St Helens is known to some as the game fishing capital of Tasmania and offers mild weather for both off-shore and on-shore fishing on Georges Bay.
 Surrounded by jetties and prime spots to sink a line, Georges Bay gives you the opportunity to hook Sand Flathead, Bream, Silver Trevally, Snapper and King George Whiting.
 If you're looking to jump into a boat you can also catch yourself some Australian Salmon or Calamari.
 There's also the possibility to nab a Mako Shark if you're feeling lucky.
 Close to white sandy beaches and clear waters, St Helens provides a relaxing and laid-back vibe not found in other busy towns.

-There's so much beauty and plenty of fish to be found across this great nation.
-Hopefully this piece has given you a few new destinations to seek out or at least inspired you to get back out to the waters near you.
+There's so much beauty and plenty of fish to be found across this great nation, you just need to Get Out Of The Workshop Hopefully this piece has given you a few new destinations to seek out or at least inspired you to get back out to the waters near you.
 Find more time to get out by cutting your time spent cutting jobs. goCabinets will connect you with a local manufacturer to cut your jobs the way you need them.
 Do less cutting and do more living.